Assault and Battery of a High and Aggravated Nature: Definition, Offense & Consequences

 The crime of assault and battery of a high and aggravated nature in South Carolina is a serious one that can result in serious legal consequences.
 If you are facing assault and battery of a high and aggravated nature in SC, it is important that you understand the procedures, rules, definitions and punishments associated with this offense.

-When facing these charges, you need a qualified attorney like Freddy Woods to advocate on your behalf.
-He can help you understand the assault and battery of a high and aggravated nature charges you are facing and how they may affect your freedom and other aspects of your life.
+When facing these charges, you need an experienced and proven attorney to advocate on your behalf.
+We can help you to understand the charge of assault and battery of a high and aggravated nature that you or a loved one is facing and how these charges may affect your freedom and disrupt your life.

-At the Woods Law Firm, we have worked on many cases just like yours.
+At the Woods Law Firm, we have won hundreds of cases just like yours.
 We know that you have many questions about your charges.
-Your attorney can answer all of them.
-Some of the most common questions regarding assault & battery of a high and aggravated nature are answered below.
+We can answer all of them.

 What Is Assault and Battery of a High and Aggravated Nature?